The Best Hobbies for Seniors for Physical and Mental Well-Being!

 5. Start a Botanical Garden or a Kitchen Garden

 Gardening is fun.
 It keeps seniors engaged, keeps them physically fit and mentally active.
 If you need to enhance your mobility and flexibility, start gardening.
+There are even special tools and even garden seats that can make gardening easier for seniors.

 A botanical garden is a collection of different plants labeled with their scientific names.
 This will need you to go collecting plants, researching their English and botanical names, planting them and tending them all day.
 You have to have a love for Mother Nature.
 But, your efforts will not go unrewarded.
 You will give your visitors tours of your garden.
 It can also be a great place to read or do your art.